-WIMP detectors search for ~keV/amu nuclear recoils caused by dark matter [11].
+WIMP detectors search for ~keV/amu nuclear recoils caused by dark matter [13].
 Directional WIMP detectors go a step further and attempt to measure the direction of the recoiling ions to provide a signature of WIMP interactions [12].
-Low pressure gaseous detectors are preferred for this work as the recoil ranges are then long enough to be measurable [13].
-For the past 20 years DRIFT has utilized negative ion drift to limit diffusion in ~40 Torr of gaseous CS2 [14][15].
+Low pressure gaseous detectors are preferred for this work as the recoil ranges are then long enough to be measurable [14].
+For the past 20 years DRIFT has utilized negative ion drift to limit diffusion in ~40 Torr of gaseous CS2 [15][16] to enable stronger directional signals.